-Overview: Under this recommendation, Montana would identify priority communities for sustained investments in existing school-based programs and allocate one-time funding to launch school-based Multi-Tiered System of Support (MTSS).
-MTSS investments encompass universal screening, referrals, and evidence-based interventions aimed at enhancing youth wellbeing.
+Overview: Under this recommendation, Montana would identify priority communities for sustained investments in existing school-based programs and allocate one-time funding to launch a school-based Multi-Tiered System of Support (MTSS).
+MTSS investments encompass universal screening, referrals, and evidence-based interventions aimed at enhancing youth well-being.
 This recommendation also invests in infrastructure for training and coaching for selected evidence-based practices implemented by school districts.
 Additionally, the supportive environment of schools will be bolstered through interprofessional training for school counselors, nurses, psychologists, social workers, administrators, and other professionals.
-This would also include determining appropriate policies in collaboration with OPI and identifying funding sources to ensure sustainability, such as Medicaid due to reversal of the Medicaid free care rule.
+This would also include determining appropriate policies in collaboration with OPI and identifying funding sources to ensure sustainability, such as Medicaid due to the reversal of the Medicaid free care rule.

-Implementation Requirements Staffing: Identify existing state staff for oversight, monitoring System / Infrastructure: Identify contracting mechanism for school mental health services Update rules, regulations, and systems for Medicaid billing for school mental health services Identify performance measures, reporting, quality metrics Identify contracting mechanism for PROJECT ECHO or interprofessional training of school staff Support of existing infrastructure of training and coaching models for school-based evidence-based practices Legislative / Regulatory: Identify necessary legislation and regulatory changes Draft SPA for reversal of free care Finance / Sustainability: Assess fiscal note for the state match of Medicaid-covered services Identify the funding source for ongoing interprofessional training for school staff Identify ongoing sources of funding for long term sustainability (e.g., Medicaid, grants, state-county funds, local education agency funds) Project Implementation Timeline: Year 1: contract with an entity to deliver a PROJECT ECHO or interprofessional training of school staff, develop partnership and MOU with OPI, and determine priority schools Year 1: identify contracting for school-based services Years 1-2: determine feasibility of reversal of free care Risks: Parental consent to provide BH services delivered in schools may be difficult to obtain.
-Evidence-based programs implemented to fidelity.
+Implementation Requirements Staffing: Identify existing state staff for oversight, monitoring System / Infrastructure: Identify contracting mechanism for school mental health services Update rules, regulations, and systems for Medicaid billing for school mental health services Identify performance measures, reporting, quality metrics Identify contracting mechanism for PROJECT ECHO or interprofessional training of school staff Support existing infrastructure of training and coaching models for school-based evidence-based practices Legislative / Regulatory: Identify necessary legislation and regulatory changes Draft SPA for reversal of free care Finance / Sustainability: Assess fiscal note for the state match of Medicaid-covered services Identify the funding source for ongoing interprofessional training for school staff Identify ongoing sources of funding for long-term sustainability (e.g., Medicaid, grants, state-county funds, local education agency funds) Project Implementation Timeline: Year 1: Contract with an entity to deliver a PROJECT ECHO or interprofessional training of school staff, develop partnership and MOU with OPI, and determine priority schools Year 1: Identify contracting for school-based services Years 1-2: Determine feasibility of reversal of free care Risks: Obtaining parental consent to provide BH services delivered in schools may be challenging.
+Ensuring evidence-based programs are implemented with fidelity.
 SPA development, submission, and approval may be subject to change and elongated timelines.
-Funding source(s) for interprofessional training of school staff may be difficult to secure.
-Successful partnership with OPI is critical to avoiding delays in project implementation.
+Securing funding source(s) for interprofessional training of school staff may be difficult.
+A successful partnership with OPI is critical to avoiding delays in project implementation.